GoldPapaya/Pong/README.md

 # Pong
-A simple game of pong built with Python using Pygame.
+A simple game of pong built with Python using pygame.